jnmclarty/WhitePaper/English/WhitePaper[EN].md

 Goal: _Build a globally accessible digital currency lending network in which_
 1. Any individual with Internet access can quickly and practically take out a loan
 2. Any individual with Internet access can reliably assess a borrower’s credit-worthiness and invest in loans anywhere in the world under a predictable risk-profile
-3. Any enterprising entrepreneur can, with relatively little technical / regulatory overhead, tap into the Dharma network in order to add a line of credit into whatever application she envisions
+3. Any enterprising developer can, with relatively little technical / regulatory overhead, tap into the Dharma network in order to add a line of credit into whatever application she envisions

 <h4 align='center' id='architecture'>ARCHITECTURE</h4>